 What famous sites will I see along the way?

 There’s a real mix on this route, from the industrial architecture of Manchester to lovely Peak District landscapes and the high foothills of the Pennines.
-Take your camera, they’ll be plenty of good photo-ops on route.
+Take your camera, as they’ll be plenty of good photo opportunities on the route, even more so if you also spend some of your time on the Cheshire Ring canal walk.

 Heading south then on the Peak Forest Canal and cross the Marple Aqueduct, 100ft over the wooded ravine of the River Goyt.
 Marple locks are also alleged to be the most picturesque flight of locks in the country.

-If you fancy a step back in time then enjoy a stop off a Macclesfield’s Silk Museum and Heritage Centre.
+If you fancy a step back in time then enjoy a stop off a Macclesfield’s Silk Museum and Heritage Centre and enjoy canal walks, which is up there with some of the best things to do in Cheshire.

 South of Congleton are the Mow Cop Hills – take some time out to walk up to Mow Cop and enjoy the view – then travel on round to Middlewich and Northwich.
 Here you can explore the restored Anderton Boat Lift, known as the ‘Cathedral of the Canals’.